neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ### Will you be automatically transitioned to a particular Neon plan?

-- **Vercel Hobby Plan** databases will be migrated to the Neon Free Plan, which gives you more compute hours, data transfer, databases, and storage than you had on the Vercel Hobby Plan.
+- **Vercel Hobby Plan** Databases will be migrated to the Neon Free Plan, which gives you more compute hours, data transfer, Databases, and storage than you had on the Vercel Hobby Plan.
 See [Vercel Hobby Plan vs Neon Free Plan](#vercel-hobby-plan-vs-neon-free-plan) for a comparison.

 - **Vercel Pro Plan** prices and limits will not change.
 This ensures no pricing surprises when transitioning to Neon.
 You can stay on your Vercel Pro Plan or you can switch to a Neon plan.
 For a Vercel-Neon plan comparison, see [Vercel Pro Plan vs Neon Launch Plan](#vercel-pro-plan-vs-neon-launch-plan).